JordanMartinez/purescript-ecosystem-update/README.md

 ### Things specific to the `purescript` organization repos:

+These are all automated via the `./setupRemote.sh` file:
 - `.travis.yml` file's `TAG` needs to be updated to `v0.14.0-rc3` or whatever the latest release candidate.
-This is automated via `./setupRemote.sh`
-- all dependencies in the `bower.json` file need to be updated to `master`.
-This is automated via `./setupRemote.sh` but the code might be incorrect at times
+- all dependencies in the `bower.json` file need to be updated to `master`. **Note:** whil this is automated, it might also incorrectly update unrelated version bounds to `master`.
 - `package.json` file's `purescript-psa` version needs to be updated to `v0.8.0`.
-This is automated via `./setupRemote.sh`.

 ### Things specific to `v0.14.0`